Q & A

 A: View our comparison chart and video here

 Q: Can I use an oxygen tank and do I need a prescription?
 Are your oxygen generators portable?

 A: Consider EWOT as one component of your exercise program.
-Target three days per week at twenty minutes per session.
+Target three days per week at 15 minutes max per session.
 Incorporate weight training and possible outdoor walking or swimming as additional components of your overall conditioning program.
 If you are in poor health, EWOT may be your only way to exercise.

 This question brings up an interesting discussion point about EWOT.
 The idea involves perceived level of exertion.
 When exercising with oxygen, tissues and muscles have higher levels of oxygen available for energy production.
 The human brain detects the higher levels of oxygen and thus perceives less physical stress.
 We can exercise longer with greater energy production.
 The result is increased caloric burn for each minute of exercise.

 Q: I have sleep apnea and I use a CPAP machine.
 Is this a form of oxygen?
 Can this machine do something for me while I am exercising?

 A: CPAP stands for continuous positive airway pressure.
 Sleep apnea occurs when airway muscles naturally relax during sleep.
 The result is an obstruction in air flow leading to arousal from sleep.
 The CPAP machine provides continuous positive pressure to the airway to hold the tissues open and promote air flow.
 Normal room air is used directly without extra oxygen.
 CPAP is not EWOT and can not be modified for EWOT.
 CPAP does NOT provide high-flow, high-purity oxygen.

 Q: Does breathing extra oxygen create free radicals?